Table of contents

 How Often Should I Wash?

-The moment you realize your rain gear is “wetting out” you need to wash and treat it.
+When you realize your rain gear is “wetting out” you need to wash and treat it.
 By washing your shells with Tech Wash and reapplying DWR, your jacket and pants will be as close to new as possible.
 The more you use your rain gear, especially in harsh conditions, the more often you’ll need to wash it.

 Truth be told, most backpackers and hikers don’t wash their rain gear nearly enough, if ever.
 This leads to wetting out and hikers may even buy new rain gear because they think their old shells are worn out.
 But don’t worry, your jacket hasn’t reached the end of its life, it just needs some love.
 How often you wash your rain gear will vary, but here are some general rules:

-• If you wear your rain gear during exerting activities, such as hiking or jogging, it’s good to wash your rain gear after 10-15 uses.
+• If you wear your rain gear during high-exertion activities, such as hiking or jogging, it’s good to wash your rain gear after 10-15 uses.
 Sweat and other contaminants build up much quicker under these circumstances.

 • As soon as you notice your rain gear is “wetting out,” give it a full wash.